 1. Mix cocoa powder with hot milk

 The original recipe calls for boiling water to help the cocoa powder dissolves into the liquid with ease.
 However, I reduce the amount of liquid needed so that the cake batter is thick enough to hold up the cream cheese filling.
-Therefor, I boil the milk instead of using boiling water to bloom and dissolve the cocoa powder.
+Therefore, I boil the milk instead of using boiling water to bloom and dissolve the cocoa powder.
 Adding cocoa powder into hot liquid also brings out the chocolate flavor in cocoa powder.

 2. Use the ingredients at room temperature

 While you can use ingredients directly from the refrigerator, the result will not be as good.
-You want your eggs and butter to be at room temperature so they can create an emulsion that traps air, which resulting in fluffy chocolate cake.
+You want your eggs and butter to be at room temperature so they can create an emulsion that traps air, which results in fluffy chocolate cake.

 3. Cream the butter properly

 The original recipe used vegetable oil instead of butter, which yields moister cake.
 Nevertheless, it could get messy as the batter was too runny to hold up the cream cheese filling.
-Thus, I modified the chocolate cake batter by creaming the butter and sugar to make thicker batter.
+Thus, I modified the chocolate cake batter by creaming the butter and sugar to make a thicker batter.
 To ensure that your cake turns out light and fluffy, be sure to cream the butter and sugar thoroughly before adding the other ingredients to the batter.
 This might take several minutes to make the butter pale and fluffy to incorporate a significant amount of air into the mixture.

 4. Soften the cream cheese

 I really love the thick layer of cream cheese between the chocolate cake because I love going back from eating from sweet to savory and so on.
 It is important to use room temperature cream cheese for this recipe.
-A cold cream cheese could be lumpy so you need to set out the cream cheese a couple of hours before making this recipe.
+Cold cream cheese could be lumpy so you need to set out the cream cheese a couple of hours before making this recipe.

 5. Tap the bottom of the pan

-Once you have transferred the batter to your prepared cake pan, tap the bottom of the pan on the kitchen counter to eliminate remaining air bubbles in the batter and even out the surface.
+Once you have transferred the batter to your prepared cake pan, tap the bottom of the pan on the kitchen counter to eliminate the remaining air bubbles in the batter and even out the surface.

-You need to prevent the condensation from dripping down onto the batter, while keeping the heat in to keep the cake warm.
+You need to prevent the condensation from dripping down onto the batter while keeping the heat in to keep the cake warm.
 I tied a thin towel or cloth under the bottom of the lid to catch the condensation before it drips.

 7. Preheat the steamer